pycom/pycom-documentation/chapter/tutorials/lopy/lorawan-nano-gateway.md

 The Gateway EUI should match your Gateway ID from the config.py file.
 We suggest you follow the procedure described near the top of this document to create your own unique Gateway ID.

 Once these settings have been applied, click ``Register Gateway``.
 A Gateway Overview page will appear, with the configuration settings showing.
-Next click on the ``Gateway Settings`` and configure the Router address to match that of the gateway (default - router.eu.thethings.network).
+Next click on the ``Gateway Settings`` and configure the Router address to match that of the gateway (default: router.eu.thethings.network).

 <p align="center"><img src ="../../../img/ttn-4.png" width="500"></p>

 The ``Gateway`` should now be configured.
-Next one or more nodes can now be configured to use the nano-gateway and TTN applications may be built.
+Next, one or more nodes can now be configured to use the nano-gateway and TTN applications may be built.

 ### LoPy Node
 There are two methods of connecting LoPy devices to the nano-gateway, Over the Air Activation (OTAA) and Activation By Personalisation (ABP).
 The code and instructions for registering these methods are shown below, followed by instruction for how to connect them to an application on TTN.